Badaro/MTGOFormatData/README.md

 One of the challenges of automated tagging is how to work with "goodstuff" decks, that don't have specific archetype-defining cards, like generic "[Deck Color] Control" or "[Deck Color] Midrange" decks.
 There's way too many variations between these, and creating archetypes for all of them is rather cumbersome and difficult to maintain.

-The way MTGOArchetypeParser deals with these decks is by using "Fallbacks", or "Piles".
-They are defined as a set of "Common Cards" that are common to this archetype.
+MTGOArchetypeParser supports an alternative to deal with these decks by using "Fallbacks", or "Piles".
+They are defined as a set of "Common Cards" that are frequently used in decks of this archetype.
 As an example, here's the current list of common cards used for "Control" piles in Modern:

 ```
   "CommonCards": [